Undergraduate programs

 Certificate in sustainable food systems

-Accelerated Master of Science in sustainable food systems
+Accelerated MS in sustainable food systems

 USDA NextGen scholarship

-The United States Department of Agriculture (USDA) NextGen program was established to create a pipeline of diverse professionals, trained and ready for future careers in the food and agriculture sector, particularly at USDA.
+The United States Department of Agriculture (USDA) NextGen program was established to create a pipeline of young professionals, trained and ready for future careers in the food and agriculture sector, particularly at USDA.
 Through this program, scholarships of up to $7,500 are available for students pursuing a BS or MS in sustainable food systems.
 In addition to financial support, USDA NextGen scholars have access to paid internships, workshops to navigate USAjobs.gov, a Model USDA event, and more unique opportunities.

 Explore more